Placed-Operations/.github/profile/README.md

 git remote add placed https://github.com/Placed-Operations/<Your Repo>.git
 ```

-Run:
+To push the local code to the Github repo, run:
 ```console
 git push -u placed master
 ```
-To push to the master branch to the Github repo, note that you will first have to have added files and commited them to the local repo.
+Note that you will first have to add and commit files.

-Now, whenever you make changes, commit them run:
+Now, whenever you make changes, commit them and run:
 ```console
 git push placed master
 ```
-To update the Github repo!
+This will update the (remote) Github repo with your local changes.